 An associate degree is a two-year academic program made up of 20 university-level courses.
 It is a stand-alone provincial credential you can list on your resume, as well as a good option to consider if you plan to continue your education to complete a university degree.

-Camosun offers Associate of Arts and Associate of Science degrees.
-Because an associate degree programs provide some flexibility with course choices and scheduling, you can study full-time or part-time, and potentially year round.
+The Associate of Arts degree program provides some flexibility with course choices and scheduling, you can study full-time or part-time, and potentially year round.